 One of the newest and hottest trends in technology in recent months has been the smartwatch.
 It seems with each passing month a new brand and model of these mobile devices are released onto the market, and with each model comes newer, faster, and more exciting features.
 However, these devices present a problem for drivers on the road.

 While they may be “hands-free,” smartwatches are electronic devices that distract drivers and still require that a driver takes their hands off the wheel to activate the screen.
 It is well-known that using a cell phone or texting while driving can lead to an accident, and in many states it is illegal for drivers to be on their phone or texting while driving.
 With the release and meteoric rise of the smartwatch, how will the law compensate for this new technology?

-If you have been injured in a car accident because a driver was texting on their phone or using a smartwatch contact an experienced personal injury attorney today.
-To schedule a confidential legal consultation, call the Law Practice of Ken Kieklak offices right away at (479) 251-7767.
+If you have been injured in a car accident because a driver was texting on their phone or using a smartwatch contact an experienced Fayetteville AR personal injury lawyer today.
+To schedule a confidential legal consultation, call the Law Practice of Ken Kieklak offices right away at (479) 316-0438.
 You only have a limited time to file a claim following an accident, so don’t wait until it’s too late and the deadlines have already passed.
 Call us today to get started exploring your options.